oktetlabs/test-environment/doc/sphinx/pages/group_te_engine_logger.rst

 :ref:`Logger <doxid-group__te__engine__logger>` has its own configuration file that can be used to specify:

-* polling interval to use by Logger while gathering log messages from te_agents.
-It is possible to specify default interval that is applied to all te_agents as well as intervals for the particular Test Agent or for a goup of Agents of the same type;
+* polling interval to use by Logger while gathering log messages from Test Agents.
+It is possible to specify default interval that is applied to all Test Agents as well as intervals for the particular Test Agent or for a goup of Agents of the same type;

 * sniffer configuration settings.